 David graduated university, and with the world at their feet, Ross and Dave decided to change their business name from Cuz Design to S2KA Creative (a play on their surname).
 They launched new products and services such as domain and web hosting, marketing services such as email newsletter campaigns, paid marketing maintenance and so on.

-They signed the terms and the very next day Ross quit his IT job to join Dave full time.
-A short time into building Edlife they burnt through their savings, and it was time to draw down on their 500k investment.
+They signed the terms and the very next day Ross quit his IT job to join Dave full-time.
+A short time into building Edlife, they burnt through their savings, and it was time to draw down on their 500k investment.

-With the recent app boom spurred on by Apple, they ventured into building apps for clients having built the first version of the wildly successful Home Doctor they then were joined by Stephen Pegoraro a young coding genius who also happened to be a pilot (flying was his passion, but he was an unbelievable developer).
+With the recent app boom spurred on by Apple, they ventured into building apps for clients.
+Having built the first version of the wildly successful Home Doctor, they were then joined by Stephen Pegoraro, a young coding genius who also happened to be a pilot (flying was his passion, but he was an unbelievable developer).

-They instantly connected with Phil, and were invited to work out of his building in St Kilda which was a quirky old mansion next to a church filled with over 10 other startups the place was buzzing.
-Also just a small side note David got married this year to his darling wife, Grace.
+They instantly connected with Phil and were invited to work out of his building in St Kilda, which was a quirky old mansion next to a church filled with over 10 other startups.
+The place was buzzing.
+Also, just a small side note – David got married this year to his darling wife, Grace.

-With fresh beginnings it was time for another name change, so we kicked off 2012 known as Locomote which in urban dictionary meant “To travel with a set reason in mind,
+With fresh beginnings, it was time for another name change, so we kicked off 2012 known as ‘Locomote’, which in Urban Dictionary meant “To travel with a set reason in mind,

 unwavering toward that goal”.
-During this time Phil had just launched a new travel agency along with Clive Sher (PlanB Travel), and that was our first exposure to corporate travel.
+During this time, Phil had just launched a new travel agency along with Clive Sher (PlanB Travel), and that was our first exposure to corporate travel.

-At the time Plan B was a startup of its own, they were in the midst of building their brand while getting their travel licenses to be able to operate.
-Phil wasn’t happy with any of the logo designs he was receiving for the PlanB so asked Ross and Dave if they wanted to submit a pitch.
+At the time, Plan B was a startup of its own; they were in the midst of building their brand, while getting their travel licenses to be able to operate.
+Phil wasn’t happy with any of the logo designs he was receiving for Plan B, so asked Ross and Dave if they wanted to submit a pitch.

-They did, and they worked tirelessly to ensure they made a good impression, they got the brief on Thursday and delivered the first draft on Friday (which was Good Friday – Easter).
-Phil and his team loved the new brand, and we were then invited to work on another project for PlanB which was to revamp the booking tool that they were using with their clients at the time.
+They did, and they worked tirelessly to ensure they made a good impression; they got the brief on Thursday and delivered the first draft on Friday (which was Good Friday – Easter).
+Phil and his team loved the new brand, and we were then invited to work on another project for Plan B, which was to revamp the booking tool that they were using with their clients at the time.

 Dave, Ross and Stephen designed and coded a fresh look for the tool which helped PlanB win over 50 clients since launching it, and again they did this for a small fee and a clip of every booking that went through the booking tool.

-Phil then called Ross and explained the problem and the next day Ross flew to Sydney to chat through the potential idea.
+Phil then called Ross and explained the problem, and the next day Ross flew to Sydney to chat through the potential idea.
 The very next day Ross, Dave and Stephen began working on what this product could be.

-That week David created a slide deck with what the product would look like and how it would work and with this slide deck in hand Ross flew back to present the idea to Xstrata Coal.
+That week, David created a slide deck with what the product would look like and how it would work, and with this slide deck in hand Ross flew back to present the idea to Xstrata Coal.
 The meeting was a success, Xstrata loved it.
 But they didn’t want to pay.

-They were on Sabre GDS at the time, and they moved them to Travelport GDS which got the attention of the CEO Gordon Wilson, and that’s when they started working with Travelport.
+They were on Sabre GDS at the time, and they moved them to Travelport GDS, which got the attention of the CEO Gordon Wilson, and that’s when they started working with Travelport.

-Amongst all of this David and Grace were blessed with their first child Chelsea (named after the football team of course, he tried to go with Zola but that didn’t sit well with Grace).
+Amongst all of this, David and Grace were blessed with their first child, Chelsea (named after the football team, of course, he tried to go with Zola but that didn’t sit well with Grace).

-Knowing that they finally had a product they started to build a team to help bring this vision to life they made the decision to solely focus on this product and to sell off the service side of the business that they had been working on for the past 12 years, which was a huge decision for them.
+Knowing that they finally had a product, they started to build a team to help bring this vision to life.
+They made the decision to solely focus on this product and to sell off the service side of the business that they had been working on for the past 12 years, which was a huge decision for them.

 This was an important strategic investment made by Travelport as they now had a stake in a corporate facing product that they never had before.
 The win with ANZ Bank was a landmark deal as it was a first of its kind where the corporate chose the technology first, then the GDS, and lastly the travel agency sparking a shift in the ways travel was bought and managed by corporations at the time.
-Also just a small side note Ross got married this year to his darling wife, Rachel.
+Also, just as a small side note, Ross got married this year to his darling wife, Rachel.

 This was a significant deal as it showed how serious Travelport was taking their corporate direct approach and their confidence in the Locomote team.
 They had also signed up strategic travel agency resellers to help them build momentum and to build their sales force globally.
-To add to this great year David’s second son Leo was born.
+To add to this great year, David’s second son, Leo, was born.

-Locomote grew it’s footprint from just an Australian operation to a global force opening up operations in the United Kingdom while having a presence in Japan, Malaysia and Singapore.
-In June 2016, they agreed to sell their remaining stake to Travelport as the time was right on many fronts for the co-founders Ross and Dave along with initial investors Phil and Clive.
-To top this phenomenal year Ross and Rachel were blessed with their first son Alexander.
+Locomote grew it’s footprint from just an Australian operation to a global force opening up operations in the United Kingdom while having a presence in Japan, Malaysia, and Singapore.
+In June 2016, they agreed to sell their remaining stake to Travelport as the time was right on many fronts for the co-founders Ross and Dave, along with initial investors Phil and Clive.
+To top this phenomenal year, Ross and Rachel were blessed with their first son, Alexander.